What is the Institute of Masters of Wine? What does it do?

 How many Masters of Wine are women?

 The study programme and exam have always been open to both women and men.
 Sarah Morphew Stephen MW became the first female Master of Wine in 1970.
-Today a third of the world’s MWs are female (143).
+Today more than a third of the world’s MWs are female (148).
 1979 was the first year that equal numbers of women and men passed.
-In 2001, for the first time, there were more women than men among the new MWs.
+In 1986, for the first time, there were more women than men among the new MWs.
+The gender split of new MWs in the last 10 years is 54% male, 46% female.

 How can I contact a Master of Wine?